-We are responsible for providing EMS throughout Wake County including within all municipalities.
-We do this with paramedic ambulance response supported by district chiefs, Advanced Practice Paramedics, specialty response units and response-capable administrative staff.
+We are responsible for providing EMS throughout Wake County within all municipalities.
+We do this with paramedic ambulance response supported by district chiefs, Advanced Practice Paramedics, specialty response units, and response-capable administrative staff.

-We provide on-site medical coverage for a host of events and activities throughout the community.
-We have trained staff with specialized equipment and vehicles for a variety of multiple patient, mass casualty, disaster and other less typical situations.
+We provide on-site medical coverage for various events and activities throughout the community.
+We have trained staff with specialized equipment and vehicles for a variety of multiple patients, mass casualties, disasters, and other less typical situations.

-We greatly value the enrichment we receive through diversity in our staff, and we’re regularly working to enhance that diversity with a ultimate goal of being reflective of the community we serve.
+We greatly value the enrichment we receive through diversity in our staff, and we’re regularly working to enhance that diversity with the ultimate goal of being reflective of the community we serve.